 Indirect ownership includes situations where you are a beneficiary of a trust that owns the property, as well as situations where you own more than 5% of a partnership or corporation that owns the property.
-The value of the property may be determined by its market value for tax purposes, in the absence of a more accurate fair market value.
+The value of the property may be determined by the most recently assessed value for tax purposes, in the absence of a more accurate fair market value.